mololab/json-translator/README.md

   </a>
 </p>

-This package will provide you to translate your JSON files or objects into different languages FREE.
+This package will provide you to translate your JSON/YAML files or JSON objects into different languages FREE.

 ### Types of usages 👀